Lecture Notes in Cosmology

-as done e.g. in \cite{Weinberg:2008zzc}.
-It is the most economic way because in the cosmic time we have only 2 non-vanishing Christoffel symbols, whereas in the conformal time we have three, and because we are spared to compute the perturbed Ricci scalar.
-Once done this calculation, it is straightforward to come back to the conformal time.
+as done, e.g., in \cite{Weinberg:2008zzc}.
+The ``economy'' comes from the fact that, using cosmic time, we have only 2 non-vanishing Christoffel symbols, whereas in conformal time we have three.
+Moreover, we are spared from computing the perturbed Ricci scalar if we need only the Ricci tensor and not the Einstein tensor.

-In the following we shall anyway go on using the conformal time, because it is a good workout.
 Compare the results found here with those in \cite[Chapter 5]{Weinberg:2008zzc} using the tensorial properties:

-where the quantities with tilde are in the cosmic time.
+where the quantities with a tilde are in cosmic time.
 Since the change from cosmic to conformal time does not affect the spatial coordinates, we have that:

 and similarly for $h_{\mu\nu}$.
-With this map, we can check the results that we are going to find here with those in \cite{Weinberg:2008zzc}.
-Mind that in \cite{Weinberg:2008zzc} the Ricci tensor is defined with the opposite sign with respect to ours here.
+With this map, we can compare the results that we are going to find here with those in \cite{Weinberg:2008zzc}.
+Note that in \cite{Weinberg:2008zzc}, the Ricci tensor is defined with the opposite sign compared to ours.